MelikaSepidband/Help/README.md

 • gdpp: The GDP per capita.
 Calculated as the Total GDP divided by the total population

-In Part 2 we use PCA for Dimention Reduction.
+In Part 2 we use PCA for Dimension Reduction.